Don Baylor: Boston Red Sox

 Following the 1985 season, Baylor was traded to the Boston Red Sox for Mike Easler in 1986.
 It was the first time the Yankees and Red Sox had traded with each other in 14 years.
 In the 1986 season, Baylor batted .238 with a .439 slugging percentage, 31 home runs, and 94 runs batted in.
 He was awarded the third Silver Slugger of his career and placed 13th in AL MVP voting.

 While a member of the Red Sox, Baylor delivered a key hit in the 1986 American League Championship Series when he hit a two-run home run with one out in the top of the ninth inning during game five against the California Angels.
 At the time, the Angels led the series three games to one and were one out away from their first ALCS victory.
 The Red Sox went on to win the game and eventually the ALCS, denying the Angels their first trip to the World Series.
 Al Michaels, broadcasting the game for ABC, called it the greatest baseball game he had ever seen.
+However, the Red Sox would fall in the 1986 World Series to the New York Mets in seven games.
 Baylor played most of the 1987 season with Boston.
 In 108 games with the Red Sox that year, he batted .239, slugged .404, hit 16 home runs, and batted in 57 runs.